Ynn/selfstar/exercises/follow-me.md

 {/note}

-For beginning and to ease the process of creating scripts, we will provide you a skeleton of a script for testing your light application.
-You will need to enhanced it to be able to test your applications.
+For beginning and to ease the process of creating scripts, we will provide you a skeleton script for testing your light application.
+You will need to enhance it to be able to test your applications.

 Download and deploy the following script : [single_bl_light_environment.bhv]() in the load directory of iCASA.
 The script should be now available in the "Script player" in the iCASA GUI.